-Services that are covered for you What you must pay when you get these services Meal programThe meal benefit provides 2 meals per day for 5 days for members that are being discharged from an inpatient or rehab facility.
-The member must communicate with BCBSSC Transition of Care Nurse or Discharge Planner to process the claim form and order the meals and schedule delivery.The benefit is available throughout the year each time the member is discharged from a hospital or rehab facility.
-In-network: You pay no coinsurance, copayment, or deductible for this benefit.
-Out-of-network: You pay 20% coinsurance.
-Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Services that are covered for you What you must pay when you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
 If you also are treated or monitored for an existing medical condition during the visit when you receive a preventive service, or if other services are billed in addition to the preventive service, the cost sharing for the care received for the existing medical condition or other services will also apply.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered medical nutrition therapy services.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.

-Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized In-network: You pay a \$35 copay for a 1-month supply of Medicare covered Part B insulins.
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) In-network: You pay a \$35 copay for a 1-month supply of Medicare covered Part B insulins.
 Deductible does not apply.
 You pay 0% - 20% coinsurance for chemotherapy/radiation drugs.
-You pay 0% - 20% coinsurance for other Medicare Part B drugs. by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Out-of-network: You pay a \$35 copay for a 1-month supply of Medicare covered Part B insulins.
+You pay 0% - 20% coinsurance for other Medicare Part B drugs.
+Out-of-network: You pay a \$35 copay for a 1-month supply of Medicare covered Part B insulins.
 Deductible does not apply.
-You pay 20% coinsurance for chemotherapy/radiation drugs.
-Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents such as Procrit®.
-Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases You pay 20% coinsurance for other Medicare Part B drugs.
-We also cover some vaccines under our Part B prescription drug benefit.
-Prior authorization may be required and is the responsibility of your provider.